-4 The system Q of (Prior, 1968) is among the most severely restricted of well-known systems, abandoning in particular the interdefinability of □ and ◊ and most familiar principles of propositional modal logic.
-For examples of less severely restricted systems, see (Kripke, 1963), (Menzel, 1991), and (Fine, 1978).
+3 The system Q of (Prior, 1968) is the most severely restricted of well-known systems, abandoning in particular the interdefinability of \Box and \Diamond and most familiar principles of propositional modal logic.
+For examples of less severely restricted systems, see (Kripke, 1963), (Fine, 1978), and (Menzel, 1991).

-5 The term "necessitism" and its cognates was coined in (Williamson, 2010), although the view was in large measure anticipated and developed in detail in (Linsky & Zalta, 1994).
+4 The term "necessitism" and its cognates was coined in (Williamson, 2010), although the view was in large measure anticipated and developed in detail in (Linsky & Zalta, 1994).
 See also (Salmon, 1987) for an influential precursor.